 At the delicate age of twenty-one, one major fact began to occur to me.
 There were so many things going on in my life- from my late electricity bill payment to my father losing his job and me having to assume the responsibility of caring for my family.
-I would feel so lost in this world and did not know who to go to for help, or even who would want to share the burdens of my problems.
+My life would feel so lost and I did not know who to go to for help, or who would want to share the burdens of my problems.
 In short, life was hitting me at full force with countless obstacles that no recently turned legal adult should have to go through.
-To sum it up: why is life so hard?
+To sum it up, here are some reasons why is life so hard.

 “You’re going to go through tough times – that’s life.
 But I say, ‘Nothing happens to you, it happens for you.’
 See the positive in negative events.” – Joel Osteen

-Why Does Life have to be so Hard?
-Here are 4 reasons
+Life Is Hard: Here are 4 reasons Why

-Life can be tough, but it is all about making mistakes and learning from them.
+Life is hard, but it is all about making mistakes and learning from them.
 By learning from our mistakes, we are capable of growing both spiritually and mentally.
+These struggles and lessons makes your life so hard.
 There are many speculations as to why individuals today are experiencing a more difficult life than previously.

 - Money: Money is perhaps our most significant problem in life.
 The modern world revolves around it- how much you have of it can either make or break you.
 Some individuals even equate having a lot of money to living a more happy and satisfying life.
 However, making a sustainable amount of money is difficult.
 To do this, one needs to have a well-paying job, and these are not easy to come about.
 Well-paying jobs require proper qualifications, which means a person can even be in debt before working to pay it off.
 Student loans are no joke.